-What goes into a skip bin
+What Goes into a Skip Bin

 If you’re looking to hire a skip for your project, home renovation or just to declutter, it’s worth considering what can and can’t go into your skip bin and how to load your skip bin.
 There are many factors as to why you should consider the contents of your clean up.
 Skip bins can be a great asset in handling the removal of waste but only if it’s done properly.
 If you’re planning on placing items in your skip that don’t belong there, there could be financial implications for you, depending on whether the skip bin hire company charges you extra for disposing of your particular waste or for delivering that waste back to you instead.
 There are also environmental implications for the ecosystem if you attempt to dispose of items incorrectly into our waste management system.
 Here are some tips on what can go into a skip bin and what can’t.